ECOLS-research-group/image-SMOTified-GAN/Readme.md

-#Image Based SMOTified-GAN
+# Image Based SMOTified-GAN

-Copyright (c) 2023, ECOLS - All rights reserved.
+Copyright (c) 2024, ECOLS - All rights reserved.

 [version 1.0]
 The original SMOTified-GAN worked only for numerical data.
 The code was written in Python.